scferrada/academic-kickstart/content/authors/admin/_index.md

 I'm currently developing my PhD thesis regarding the combination of semantic and visual similarity queries using Semantic Web technologies, you can learn more by visiting the <a href="http://imgpedia.dcc.uchile.cl">IMGpedia project site</a>.

 Besides research I really enjoy teaching.
-Currently I'm teaching the Relational Databases Course of the <a href="https://www.dcc.uchile.cl/datos">Data Science Diploma</a> at the Department of Computer Science (<a href="http://dcc.uchile.cl">DCC</a>) and
+Currently I'm teaching the Relational Databases Course for undergrads and at the <a href="https://www.dcc.uchile.cl/datos"> Data Science Diploma</a>,  at the Department of Computer Science (<a href="http://dcc.uchile.cl">DCC</a>) and
-I've been teaching assistant in the Databases course for undergrads for over three years.
-I have worked in many other areas and courses such as Algorithm Analysis and Programming Design Methodologies, you may find a complete list having a look at my <a href="/pdf/cv.pdf">resumé</a>.
+I have worked as T.A. in many other areas and courses such as Algorithm Analysis and Programming Design Methodologies, you may find a complete list having a look at my <a href="/pdf/cv.pdf">resumé</a>.
 I have also done some extracurricular volunteer teaching at <a href="http://www.preumeduchile.cl/">Preumed</a>,
 <a href="https://sites.google.com/a/capsocial.cl/capsocial/">Capsocial</a> and
 <a href="http://escuela.ingenieria.uchile.cl/vida-estudiantil/127291/grupos-organizados">Apoyo Escolar</a>.